tangkinleung/cs3004-project/README.md

 docker logs node
 ```
 First 2 commands to build and run the docker container

-docker logs myhd will list the generated ethereum accounts we can import into MetaMask
+docker logs node will list the generated ethereum accounts we can import into MetaMask

 Admin Addresses used:0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266